The Natural Park of Cabo de Gata It is the first sea-land Park of Andalusia, Spain.

-It is a volcanic park and marine-terrestrial space larger surface and ecological relevance of all the European Western Mediterranean.
+It is a volcanic park and marine-terrestrial space of greater surface and ecological relevance of all European Western Mediterranean.

-With one of the most beautiful coastlines and ecological wealth of the western Mediterranean and an area of 38,000 hectares, to which must be added a strip of sea a mile wide (12,000 hectares), the Cabo de Gata Natural Park has become for tourism in one of the natural jewels of Almería, Andalusia and Spain.
+With one of the most beautiful coastlines and ecological wealth of the western Mediterranean and an extension of 38,000 hectares, to which must be added a strip of sea a mile wide (12,000 hectares), the Natural Park Cabo de Gata has become for tourism in one of the natural jewels of Almeria, Andalusia and Spain.

-Protection of Natural Park Cabo de Gata
+High Protection of Natural Park Cabo de Gata

-Special Zone for SPAs ProtecciÛn Birds (1989)
+Special Protection Area for Birds SPA (1989)

 Biosphere Reserve (1997)

-The ecological importance of the Cabo de Gata is in its origin, volcanic nature, semiarid climate, sea-land character.
+The ecological importance of Cabo de Gata is in its origin, volcanic nature, semiarid climate, sea-land character.